 This scale can be used by any teacher who wishes to record formative assessment - these marks will not count towards a final grade.

-Scale Label Scale Description E Exemplary Exemplary and consistent achievement of grade level outcomes; evidence shows in-depth understanding and achieves outcomes independently. Р Proficient Skillful and consistent achievement of grade level outcomes; evidence shows substantial understanding with occasional support. s Satisfactor y Basic and/or inconsistent achievement of grade level outcomes; evidence shows adequate understanding with some support needed L Limited Partial achievement of grade level outcomes; evidence shows inaccurate understanding and ongoing support is needed.
+Label Scale Description E Exemplary and consistent achievement of grade level outcomes; evidence shows in-depth understanding achieved independently. Р Consistent achievement of grade level outcomes; evidence shows substantial understanding with occasional support. s Basic achievement of grade level outcomes; evidence shows adequate understanding with some support needed.
+L Inconsistent achievement of grade level outcomes; evidence shows inaccurate understanding and ongoing support is needed.
 I Insufficient Insufficient evidence to assess.